ucsc-ospo/ucsc-ospo.github.io/content/authors/LinseyPang/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: Linsey's research interests are in Data Mining + Machine Learning + AI.
+bio: Linsey's research interests are in Deep Learning + Machine Learning + AI.